muharrembozkus/muharrembozkus/README.md

 ## Strategic & Technical Leadership

-I am a technology leader and **Senior IT Manager** with nearly two decades of experience leading large-scale IT transformations, cloud migration programs, and enterprise infrastructure operations.
+I am a technology leader and **Senior IT Manager** with nearly two decades of experience leading large scale IT transformations, cloud migration programs, and enterprise infrastructure operations.

 My work sits at the intersection of **Enterprise IT, Cloud Infrastructure, Platform Engineering, and Artificial Intelligence**.
 I focus on building resilient, scalable, secure, and cost-efficient technology environments while modernizing legacy platforms and improving operational efficiency.